anttisalonen/progbook/rst/comp.rst

 Ok, but seriously, how does a computer work?
 --------------------------------------------

+  On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.

+  -- Charles Babbage (1864)

 To reduce the modern computer to the essentials, let's build a following, very simple device: a hand-held device with a touch screen.
 We need to implement very simple functionality for the device:

 * If the user taps on the bottom half of the screen, the screen must turn green.